Xanterra HR Privacy Notice

 GENERAL PURPOSES FOR COLLECTING, USING AND DISCLOSING PERSONAL DATA

-Xanterra collects Personal Data about its prospective, current, and former Personnel and other individuals as appropriate in the context of an employment or contractual work relationship (such as dependents), including for recruitment and IT/technical support services, and internal software, networks and devices.
+Xanterra collects Personal Data about its prospective, current, and former Personnel and other individuals as appropriate in the context of an employment or contractual work relationship (such as dependents), including for recruitment and IT/technical support services, and as needed for using internal software, networks and devices.
 The categories of Personal Data we process, along with representative data elements, are listed in the chart below.
 We generally use, disclose and retain Personal Data processed under this HR Privacy Notice for the following purposes:

 - Recruitment and staffing, including evaluation of skills and job placement,

-- Hiring decisions, including negotiation of compensation, benefits, relocation packages, etc.,
+- Hiring decisions, including negotiation of compensation, benefits, relocation packages, etc.

 - Risk management, including background checks reference checks, and pre-employment drug screening.